buberdds/buberdds.github.io/_posts/2012-10-10-Remote_Debugging_for_Mobile_Web.md

 Weinre server takes a few arguments.
 Most usefull are <code>httpPort</code> and <code>boundHost</code>. boundHost enables access to the server from any other machine, because its default value is <code>localhost</code>, it's useful to change it.
-To list all of available options type <code>weinre --help</code>.
+To list all of the options type <code>weinre --help</code>.
 So to start remote debugging choose a free port and type in your ip address/hostname.
 <pre><code>
     weinre --httpPort [portNumber] --boundHost [hostname | ip address]
 </code></pre>